 Clinical Presentation of Talar Neck Fractures

-Patient would generally present with severe injury to the foot and ankle.
-A a complete medical history and physical examination are done to assess the injury, profile of the patient and state of limb.
+The patient would generally present with a severe injury to the foot and ankle.
+A complete medical history and physical examination are done to assess the injury, profile of the patient and state of the limb.

 Ap and lateral views of ankle and foot are the x-rays to begin with.
-Canale view provides optimal view of talar neck.
-It is taken in maximum equinus, 15 degrees pronated,.
+Canale view provides an optimal view of talar neck.
+It is taken in maximum equinus, 15 degrees pronated.
 The beam of x-ray is 75 degrees cephalad from horizontal

-There is not much role of MRI in acute injury of talus.
-It is more useful in determination of avascular necrosis of the talus.
+There is not much role of MRI in acute injury of the talus.
+It is more useful in the determination of avascular necrosis of the talus.